stulle123/stulle123.github.io/content/posts/cradlepoint/netcloud.md

 ## Background

-At my previous company we used the Cradlepoint `IBR600C-150M-B-EU` router for our product's Internet connectivity. [veganmosfet](https://github.com/veganmosfet) and I decided to take a look at this critical off-the-shelf device.
+At my previous company, we used the Cradlepoint `IBR600C-150M-B-EU` router for our product's Internet connectivity. [veganmosfet](https://github.com/veganmosfet) and I decided to take a look at this critical off-the-shelf device.

-We found a couple of [issues](https://github.com/vegantransistor/Rooting-the-Cradlepoint-IBR600/tree/main) which we reported to Cradlepoint which is owned by Ericsson.
+We found a couple of [issues](https://github.com/vegantransistor/Rooting-the-Cradlepoint-IBR600/tree/main) which we reported to Cradlepoint who are owned by Ericsson.
 Eventually, [veganmosfet](https://github.com/veganmosfet) presented our findings at [BSides Munich](https://www.youtube.com/watch?v=9vFiQT1vbfg) in Germany.

 {{< youtube 9vFiQT1vbfg >}}

 ## The device

 The `IBR600C` is a small, semi-ruggedized LTE router for IoT applications.
-For remote management it can be hooked up to Cradlepoint's cloud platform [NetCloud](https://accounts.cradlepointecm.com/).
+It connects to Cradlepoint’s cloud platform [NetCloud](https://accounts.cradlepointecm.com/) for remote management.

 ![IBR600C](/img/router.png)

 The router's firmware is based on Linux whereas all main applications are completely written in Python.
-This includes the web server, sshd, a custom shell, firmware upgrade and other services.
+This includes the web server, sshd, a custom shell, firmware upgrade, and other services.

-[veganmosfet](https://github.com/veganmosfet) managed to dump the router's flash memory and installed a custom firmware image to obtain a [root shell](https://github.com/vegantransistor/Rooting-the-Cradlepoint-IBR600/tree/main).
+[veganmosfet](https://github.com/veganmosfet) dumped the router's flash memory and installed a custom firmware image to obtain a [root shell](https://github.com/vegantransistor/Rooting-the-Cradlepoint-IBR600/tree/main).

 Having root, it's relatively straightforward to intercept and poke at NetCloud communications.
 That's what I did ;-)

 ## Device registration with NetCloud

-To actually see some NetCloud traffic you need to register your router.
-TL;DR: Enter your [NetCloud credentials](https://accounts.cradlepointecm.com/) in the router's web interface and that's it.
+To actually see some NetCloud traffic, you need to register your router.
+All you need is to enter your [NetCloud credentials](https://accounts.cradlepointecm.com/) in the router's web interface.

-However, we have a root shell, so let's register the router via the CLI:
+Since we have a root shell, let's register the router via the CLI:

 0. Connect to the router via SSH: